Portugal: Tax Breaks & Sunshine

 Income in Portugal is categorized, with each category potentially subject to different tax rates.
 Common categories include:

-• Employment income: Residents are taxed at progressive rates (up to 48%), while non-residents are subject to a flat rate.
+• Employment income: Residents are taxed at progressive rates (up to 48% with surplus tax of 2,5% or 5%, when applicable), while non-residents are subject to a flat rate.

 • Business income: Taxation varies depending on business structure and residency status.
 In addition, international tax planning may be required for income earned outside of Portugal.